-Key Words: schizophrenia; rate of mortality; geriatric psychiatry; life expectancy; cause of death; chronic mental patients.
+Key words: schizophrenia; rate of mortality; geriatric psychiatry; life expectancy; cause of death; chronic mental patients.

-Introduction:
+Introduction

-Researchers have consistently reported that people with mental disorders have elevated mortality compared with the general population [1, 2].
-Since then, numerous studies and reviews have been conducted on the mortality risks of people with a variety of mental disorders and specific diagnoses [3, 4].
-The link between mental disorders and mortality is complicated because most people with mental disorders do not die of their condition; rather, they die of heart disease and other chronic diseases, infections, suicide, and other causes [5, 6].
-Another complicating factor is that mental disorders are associated with risk factors for mortality [7].
-In this regard, people with mental disorders have high rates of adverse health behaviors, including tobacco smoking, substance use, physical inactivity, and poor diet[7].
-In turn, these behaviors contribute to the high rates of chronic medical conditions among people with mental disorders over-mortality is mainly due to suicide but also with a noteworthy mortality by certain natural causes such as respiratory diseases and cardio-vascular and cerebro-vascular diseases [9].
+Researchers have consistently reported that people with mental disorders have elevated mortality compared with the general population (1, 2).
+Since then, numerous studies and reviews have been conducted on the mortality risks of people with a variety of mental disorders and specific diagnoses (3, 4).
+The link between mental disorders and mortality is complicated because most people with mental disorders do not die of their condition; rather, they die of heart disease and other chronic diseases, infections, suicide, and other causes (5, 6).
+Another complicating factor is that mental disorders are associated with risk factors for mortality (7).
+In this regard, people with mental disorders have high rates of adverse health behaviors, including tobacco smoking, substance use, physical inactivity, and poor diet(7).
+In turn, these behaviors contribute to the high rates of chronic medical conditions among people with mental disorders (8).
+Although schizophrenia is not in itself a lethal illness, over-mortality among such group of psychiatric patients in comparison to the reference population has been attested to for a long time (9).
+Until the use of antibiotics, this over-mortality was mainly due to infectious diseases caused by the close quarters in mental institutions.
+At the present time this over-mortality is mainly due to suicide but also with a noteworthy mortality by certain natural causes such as respiratory diseases and cardiovascular and cerebro-vascular diseases (9).
 On the other hand, old age, or late adulthood, usually refers to the stage of the life cycle that begins at age 65.
-Older adults can also be described as well-old (persons who are healthy) and sick-old (persons who have an infirmity that interferes with functioning and requires medical or psychiatric attention) [10].
-The health needs of older adults have grown enormously as the population ages, and geriatric physicians and psychiatrists play major roles in treating this population [10].
-While the leading causes of death among older persons are heart disease, cancer, and stroke [11], the National Institute of Mental Health's Epidemiologic Catchment Area (ECA) program has found that the most common mental disorders of old age are depressive disorders, cognitive disorders, phobias, and alcohol use disorders.
-Older adults also have a high risk for suicide and drug-induced psychiatric symptoms [12].
-Meanwhile, elderly persons have a higher risk for suicide than any other population [13].
-In this regard, some scholars believe that mortality is significantly higher among people with mental disorders than among the comparison population and mental disorders rank among the most substantial causes of death worldwide [1], and mortality risk of the long-stay psychiatric patients compared with that of the general population was notably higher, despite ongoing improvements in medical care and facilities [14, 15, 16].
-But there are other scholars as well, who believe that standardized mortality ratios are lowest in geriatric psychiatric patients [17] and the ostensible over-mortality tends to disappear in elderly subjects [18].
-Also with regard to leading causes of death, while some of researchers believe that long-stay psychiatric patients were found to die from the same natural causes as the rest of the general population [11, 16], others accentuate on more specific causes [19, 20].
+Older adults can also be described as well-old (persons who are healthy) and sick-old (persons who have an infirmity that interferes with functioning and requires medical or psychiatric attention) (10).
+The health needs of older adults have grown enormously as the population ages, and geriatric physicians and psychiatrists play major roles in treating this population (10).
+While the leading causes of death among older persons are heart disease, cancer, and stroke (11), the National Institute of Mental Health's Epidemiologic Catchment Area (ECA) program has found that the most common mental disorders of old age are depressive disorders, cognitive disorders, phobias, and alcohol use disorders.
+Older adults also have a high risk for suicide and drug-induced psychiatric symptoms (12).
+Meanwhile, elderly persons have a higher risk for suicide than any other population (13).
+In this regard, some scholars believe that mortality is significantly higher among people with mental disorders than among the comparison population and mental disorders rank among the most substantial causes of death worldwide (1), and mortality risk of the longstay psychiatric patients compared with that of the general population was notably higher, despite ongoing improvements in medical care and facilities (14, 15 and 16).
+But there are other scholars as well, who believe that standardized mortality ratios are lowest in geriatric psychiatric patients (17) and the ostensible over-mortality tends to disappear in elderly subjects (18).
+Also with regard to leading causes of death, while some of researchers believe that long-stay psychiatric patients were found to die from the same natural causes as the rest of the general population (11, 16), others accentuate on more specific causes (19, 20).
 In Iran there are not systematic psychiatric case registers that could allow us to study precisely the mortality of psychiatric patients.
 So, the aim of the current study was to determine the mortality rate and clinical profile of death in a group of non-western chronic elderly schizophrenic patients.